+All our staff are aware of the process for making referrals to children's social care (see flowchart- appendix 14).
 All our staff know what to do if a child tells them he/she is being abused or neglected.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality whilst at the same time liaising with relevant professionals such as the Designated Safeguarding Lead and children's social care.
 Staff will not promise that they will not tell anyone about an allegation, as this may ultimately not be in the best interests of the child.

-All our staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+All our staff are advised to maintain an attitude of 'it could happen here'.
 When concerned about the welfare of a child, staff members will always act in the best interests of the child.

 If a child or young person is in immediate danger or is at risk of harm either during working hours, outside of these hours or during an out of school/college activity a referral will be made to The Integrated Front Door or the out of hours team immediately.
 To avoid any delay, anybody can make a referral, however our DSL should always be notified.
-If the students situation does not appear to be improving the staff member with concerns should press for re-consideration.
+If the student's situation does not appear to be improving the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child.